NxPKG/khulnasoft-docs/content/ddos-protection/tcp-protection/how-to/add-prefix.md

 {{<Aside type="note" header="Note">}}

-The **Add existing prefix** list will not display leased prefixes, but you can add them manually in the Cloudflare dashboard or [using the API](/ddos-protection/tcp-protection/api/).
+The **Add existing prefix** list will not display leased prefixes, but you can add them manually in the Khulnasoft dashboard or [using the API](/ddos-protection/tcp-protection/api/).
 You cannot add [delegated prefixes](/byoip/concepts/prefix-delegations/) to Advanced TCP Protection.

 {{</Aside>}}